-It might be a slow process, but taking the time to establish the right contacts has helped Geller Advisors’ Jonathan Barbato, Robert Wedeking and Priyanka Misra find managers who share their long-term perspective.
+It might be a slow process, but taking the time to establish the right contacts has helped Geller Advisors’ Jonathan Barbato, Robert Wedeking and Priyanka Misra find managers who share their long-term perspectives.

-What do fishing aficionado, a vocracious reader and a tennis player all have in common that can help them find hidden gems of managers before the competition?
+What do a fishing aficionado, a voracious reader and a tennis player all have in common that can help them find hidden gems of managers before the competition?

-These are chief investment officer Robert Wedeking (who uses data science to hack sportfisihing), head of manager selection Jonathan Barbato (who ponders the world while reading) and senior investment analyst Priyanka Misra (a former tennis player with a penchant for singing and gift for numbers).
+These are Chief Investment Officer Robert Wedeking (who uses data science to hack sport-fishing), Head of Manager selection Jonathan Barbato (who ponders the world while reading) and Senior Investment Analyst Priyanka Misra (a former tennis player with a penchant for singing and gift for numbers).